lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 #  CoAP Headers compressed with SCHC

-The use of SCHC over the CoAP header uses the same description and application as the one for IP and UDP explained in the {{rfc8724}}.
+The use of SCHC over the CoAP header uses the same description and compression/decompression techniques as the one for IP and UDP explained in the {{rfc8724}}.
 For CoAP, SCHC Rules description uses the direction information to optimize the compression by reducing the number of Rules needed to compress headers.
-The field description may define both request/response headers and target values in the same Rule, using the DI (direction indicator) to make the difference.
+The field description MAY define both request/response headers and target values in the same Rule, using the DI (direction indicator) to make the difference.
 As for other protocols, when the compressor does not find a correct Rule to compress the